-After waiting nearly six years since receiving its initial approval, Matthews-based Plantation Estates is expanding its facility at a 44-acre parcel of land at the corner of Fullwood Lane and South Trade Street in downtown Matthews.
+After waiting nearly six years since receiving its initial approval, Matthews-based Matthews Glen is expanding its facility at a 44-acre parcel of land at the corner of Fullwood Lane and South Trade Street in downtown Matthews.

 The construction is set to begin in spring 2015, and will include 256 independent-living units in the first phase of the project.
 It is estimated construction could take anywhere from four to eight years to complete.

 Between 14 and 18 units total will be constructed on the property.
 The newly-constructed living options will be completed with underground parking and 40 one-story villas with two-car garages.
 The approximate 1,800- to 2,100-square-foot villas will have two bedrooms with a den, two bathrooms and availability in a choice of styles.

 "Matthews Glen has been in business for 26 years and has been a very successful community with high occupancy," Matthews Glen executive director Stephen Messer said.
 "We don't have villas and duplexes currently, so the expansion gives us another type of living accommodation."